Azure-Samples/azd-template-artifacts/README.md

 ## Getting Started

-You have a few options for getting started with this template The quickest way to get started is GitHub Codespaces, since it will setup all the tools for you, but you can also [set it up locally](#local-environment).
+You have a few options for getting started with this template.
+The quickest way to get started is GitHub Codespaces, since it will setup all the tools for you, but you can also [set it up locally](#local-environment).

 ### GitHub Codespaces